The converting process has completed.

 Convert PDF to HTML Online Easily

 When HTML conversion is the right call - and when it isn't.
 PDF-to-HTML is ideal for web republishing of legacy document archives: the output keeps copy-selectable text, semantic heading structure, and inline images that a search engine can crawl.
-It drops print-faithful layout (pagination, footnotes, precise typography), so if you need page-level fidelity preserved for long-term record-keeping, HTML is the wrong container - keep the original PDF for that.
+HTML conversion drops print-faithful layout (pagination, footnotes, precise typography), so if you need page-level fidelity preserved for long-term record-keeping, HTML is the wrong container - keep the original PDF for that.

 Need a different output shape from the same PDF?
 When you want the prose as a flat .txt file (no markup, no images, easy to grep or paste into a spreadsheet), use PDF to Text.
 When you want each page as a standalone PNG or JPG (a screenshot strip, a slide-deck export, a visual preview), use PDF to Images at 72, 150, or 300 DPI.
 The three converters in this format trio each return a different slice of the same source document.